comp129/comp55/docs/labs/6-Lists.md

 }
 ```

-For more in-dpeth information about the differences between Arrays and ArrayLists, [click here](https://www.w3schools.blog/difference-between-array-and-arraylist-in-java).
+To learn more in-depth about the differences between Arrays and ArrayLists, [click here](https://www.w3schools.blog/difference-between-array-and-arraylist-in-java).

 ## **Completing this mini-lab**